top of page

 MAC_20thAnniv.png

-The Mackinac Arts Council is a 501(c)(3) non-profit organization designated as Mackinac Island's non-profit arts agency.
-Now in its 21th year, the Arts Council serves and works in partnership with Michigan Council for the Arts and Cultural Affairs, Mackinac Island Community Foundation, Mackinac State Historic Parks, Richard and Jane Manoogian Mackinac Art Museum, the City of Mackinac Island, Mackinac Island Tourism Bureau, and other community groups to meet the arts and cultural needs of the Mackinac Island community through a diversity of initiatives and services and cultural programming.
-We hope you will join us in our endeavor to provide quality arts programming on beautiful Mackinac Island.
+The Mackinac Arts Council is a 501(c)(3) nonprofit organization and Mackinac Island's designated arts agency.
+Now in its 23rd year, MAC works in partnership with the Mackinac Island Community Foundation, Mackinac State Historic Parks, the Richard and Jane Manoogian Mackinac Art Museum, the City of Mackinac Island, the Mackinac Island Tourism Bureau, and other community organizations to serve the arts and cultural needs of our island home through diverse programming, collaborative initiatives, and community-centered services.
+We invite you to join us in bringing quality arts experiences to beautiful Mackinac Island.

-Today, the Mackinac Arts Council continues to grow and provide expanded arts and cultural programming to the community.
+Today, the Mackinac Arts Council continues to grow, deepening its commitment to expanded arts and cultural programming for the entire Mackinac Island community.

 EXECUTIVE BOARD